Aman-Sheoran24/IdeaForge-Aerial_Robotics/README_END.md

 </velocity_decay>
 ```

-The complete `jinja` file can be found in the zip folder, you can paste it at `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/models/iris/iris.sdf.jinja` for implementing the necessary changes.
+The complete `jinja` file can be found in the zip folder in the `Landing` subfolder, you can paste it at `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/models/iris/iris.sdf.jinja` for implementing the necessary changes.

 ##### Modifications to `HealthAndArmingChecks.cpp`
 This file is located at `PX4-Autopilot/src/modules/commander/HealthAndArmingChecks/HealthAndArmingChecks.cpp` and what it does is check for various health and safety parameters and act accordingly.
 We simply skip the checking process and allow the other parts of the code to act as normal.
 Simply comment out the `for` loops like so: